Chiu Sin-hang

-Chiu Sin Hang (趙善恆; born 11 March 1984) is a Hong Kong singer-songwriter, film director and actor.
+Chiu Sin-hang (趙善恆; born 11 March 1984) is a Hong Kong singer-songwriter, film director and actor.
 Debuting as the lead vocalist and guitarist of the rock band ToNick, Chiu gained public recognition with the band's first album Let's Go and their non-album single "Last Christmas" in 2010.
 He made his onscreen debut with a guest role in the HKTV drama series Second Life (2015), and ventured into film directing with the horror film Vampire Cleanup Department (2017).

 Continuing his pursuits in both film and music, Chiu directed and starred in the sports film One Second Champion (2021), earning a nomination for Best New Director and winning Best Original Film Song as the singer and composer of the film's theme song in the 40th Hong Kong Film Awards.
 In 2023, Chiu made his television directorial debut and starred as the male lead in the ViuTV drama series Beyond the Common Ground.

 Early life and education

-Chiu was born in 1984 in Hong Kong.
+Chiu was born on 11 March 1984.
+(Note: According to AsOne Entertainment, Chiu had his birthday on 11 March 2024 and reached age 40.)
 He became interested in music and started learning guitar after watching Back to the Future.
 He attended the Hong Kong Polytechnic University and joined the music clubs and bands at the university.
 He also met his future bandmates Ryan Chan, Siugwai Wu, and Yip Sen Hei at PolyU.
 Chiu transferred to the School of Film and Television of the Hong Kong Academy of Performing Arts a year later and majored in sound system design.
 He also began directing short films in his freshman year at HKAPA and befriended Anthony Yan, his future frequent collaborator, while working on a project for a directorial course.
 Chiu graduated with a Bachelor of Fine Arts in 2007.